Skip to content

 A PSPO is not an outright ban on street drinking.
 Consuming alcohol in a public place is not an offence, unless you fail to comply with an officer’s request.
 The PSPO covering Bewdley Town Centre does not make it illegal to carry or drink alcohol, so long as drinking is done responsibly.
 The PSPO will only be used to tackle alcohol related anti-social behaviour or disorder.

-Boundary map showing restricted area in Bewdley for alcohol consumption
+Boundary map showing restricted area for alcohol consumption in Bewdley

 Street drinking is sometimes associated with anti-social behaviour, causing high levels of noise, rowdy and nuisance behaviour, harassment and intimidation of passers-by, as well as the littering of cans and bottles.